Ynys Gored Goch: Location

-The strong tidal flow in the Menai Strait creates small whirlpools, hence the name the "Swellies".
+The strong tidal flow in the Menai Strait creates small whirlpools, hence the name the "Swillies".
 In olden times, access by rowing boat was restricted by the tides but nowadays modern boats can access anytime.
 Mains water and electricity were installed in 1997.
 Pumping systems mean the two houses no longer flood.
 Due to the large tidal range of the Menai Strait the size of the island varies between 0.5 acres and 3.7 acres.

 The tidal range of the Menai Strait is known to exceed 10 m during high with spring tides which makes it appear that the buildings are on two separate islands.
 Occasional storm surges have even increased water levels up to 11.2 m.

 Ynys Gored Goch once had a large common tern colony.
 This has now reduced to approximately 10 pairs which in 2011 produced 13 chicks.

 The island's location makes it a popular theme in photographs of the Menai Strait and its bridges.
 It has also featured in television programmes such as A Great Welsh Adventure with Griff Rhys Jones (2014), Countryfile (2016) and Robson Green's Coastal Lives (2017).